dyvenia/site-thescalableway/src/posts/2024/2024-11-21-lightweight-K3S.md

 - **Prefect:** A modern, cloud-agnostic, and easy-to-configure solution emphasizing scalability, portability, and developer-friendly features that allow for flexible orchestration.
 Prefect’s architecture also supports running workflows in hybrid environments, seamlessly bridging on-premises and cloud solutions.
 - **Dagster:** Designed for data-aware orchestration, Dagster prioritizes validation, lineage, and developer productivity, making it ideal for teams handling complex pipelines.

-At The Scalable Way we have worked with both Airflow and Prefect in a few projects, we advise Prefect for lightweight setup with less deployment things to worry about.
+At The Scalable Way, we have worked with both Airflow and Prefect in a few projects.
+We advise Prefect for a lightweight setup with fewer deployment things to worry about.

 ## What is Prefect Cloud?